raspberrypilearning/getting-started-with-git/worksheet.md

 	ls
 	```

 1. At the moment, the directory is just like any other directory on your system.
 You now need to make the magical school bag part.
-This is known as a **Git repository**, and it takes the form a a hidden directory that keeps track of all the changes to the working directory.
+This is known as a **Git repository**, and it takes the form of a hidden directory that keeps track of all the changes to the working directory.
 Type the following to create the repository, which from now on will just be called a **repo**:

 	```bash
 	git init